rwlist/server/docs/dev-plans/ideas.md

 #### Virtual directories

-Imagine a simple collection with objects.
+Imagine a simple collection of objects.

 That can also include indexes and other types of useful things.

-So the idea is to create virtual directory that is assigned to that collection.
+So the idea is to create a virtual directory that is assigned to that collection.

 For obvious reasons, that directory can't include subdirectories.